 The globalization of business models and dramatic changes in the way that businesses operate and compete have resulted in a shift in mergers and acquisitions (M&A) strategy and execution.
 M&A or organic growth is not always feasible, nor is it always the fastest route to achieving desired objectives in a competitive marketplace.
 Increasingly, corporations and investors are moving beyond the traditional acquisition/disposal model and using joint ventures (JVs) and strategic business alliances to achieve their business development objectives.

 Even as partnerships and strategic business alliances are becoming more important to CEOs, the challenge of managing them is rising.
-Alliances are becoming more complex, and success rates, by some measures, can be low.
 The need for trust, collaboration, and equitable risk-sharing make these arrangements far more delicate to navigate than traditional M&A transactions.

 Alliances, if done well, can lead to outperformance and competitive advantage.
 Nevertheless, these rewards can be accompanied by high risk.
 Constant vigilance and significant commitment from the senior leaders of each parent is necessary to maintain rigorous, professional end-to-end execution.
 Despite the fact that there is no “silver bullet” to help facilitate the success of an alliance, there are several factors that can help.